 Proposed subsection (c)(1) requires employers to take the actions described in subsections (c)(1)(A) through (c)(1)(D).
 These actions are designed to ensure that employers have methods in place, and use those methods, to exchange information with employees about COVID-19.

-Subsection (c)(1)(A), asks employees to provide information to their employers about COVID-19 symptoms, possible COVID-19 exposures, and possible COVID-19 hazards at the workplace without the fear of reprisal.
-Subsection (c)(1)(B) would require employers to provide information to its employees about accommodating employees with medical or other conditions that put them at increased risk of severe COVID-19 illness.
-Subsection (c)(1)(C) would require employers to provide information about access to COVID-19 testing.
-If testing is required under this section, section 3205.1, or section 3205.2, the employer shall inform affected employees of the reason for the testing and the possible outcome of a positive test.
+Subsection (c)(1)(A), asks employees to provide information to their employers about COVID-19 symptoms, possible close contacts, and possible COVID-19 hazards at the workplace without the fear of reprisal.
+Subsection (c)(1)(B) would require employers to communicate with employees about how to seek accommodations for medical or other conditions that put them at increased risk of severe COVID-19 illness.
+Subsection (c)(1)(C) would require employers to provide information about access to COVID-19 testing when testing is required under this section, section 3205.1, or section 3205.2.
 Subsection (c)(1)(D) would require employers to communicate information about COVID-19 hazards to employees and to other employers, persons, and entities in or in contact with the employer's workplace, along with the employer's COVID-19 policies and procedures.